ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 }
 {% endhighlight %}

+> The MongoDB aggregation is already provided by ReactiveMongo with a [specific support](./aggregation.html).

 ### Defining custom commands

-It's possible to define not yet implemented or custom command using the command API.
+It's possible to define a not yet implemented or custom command using the command API.

-**Database command**
+**Database command:**

 Considering a database command executed in the Shell using `db.runCommand({ "custom": name, "query": { ... } })`, with a result like `{ "count": int, "matching": [ "value1", "value2", ..., "valueN" ] }`, it can be defined as following.